anhditatran/Jeans_Retail_Sales-Market-Research/README.md

     * A higher average price for a brand does **not** consistently correlate with a higher seller rating or more followers.
     * Factors beyond price, such as **brand reputation and seller service**, are critical drivers of customer satisfaction.
 * **Brand Performance is driven by a mix of Reputation and Price .**
-  * **Levi's:** Dominates the market with the highest sales volume and the largest individual follower count at a moderate average price.
+  * **Levi's:** Highest sales volume and the largest individual follower count at a moderate average price.
 However, it receives poor ratings, suggesting that for consumer retail, price is a primary driver of sales.
-  * **Rick Owens:** Successfully commands the highest average price while maintaining a strong seller rating and high sales.
+  * **Rick Owens:** Highest average price while maintaining a strong seller rating and high sales.
 This indicates that for premium brands, perceived quality and brand equity can justify a higher price point.
 * **Geographic Concentration**
     * The market is heavily concentrated in three primary regions: **Asia, the US, and Europe**.
     * Asia is the top destination for shipping, indicating it is the primary online consumer base.